Baseflow/XamarinMediaManager/README.md

 * You must request `AccessWifiState`, `Internet`, `ForegroundService` and `WakeLock` permissions
 * Your app must target Android SDK v28 or higher

+ExoPlayer 2.9.6 and higher use Java 8.
+You need to set the Dex tool to D8 `<AndroidDexTool>d8</AndroidDexTool>`

 **iOS:**

 * In order for the audio to contiunue to play in the background you have to add the 'Audio, Airplay and Picture in Picture Background mode' and 'Background fetch' to your Info.plist